‘B&B’ Recap For Tuesday, August 27: Hope Sets The Record Straight

-The Bold and the Beautiful recap for Tuesday, August 27 features Hope Logan (Annika Noelle) who felt as if she had a role to play in Thomas Forrester’s (Matthew Atkinson) fall.
+The Bold and the Beautiful recap for Tuesday, August 27 features Hope Logan (Annika Noelle) feeling as if she had a role to play in Thomas Forrester’s (Matthew Atkinson) fall.
 Liam Spencer (Scott Clifton) opined that they would not even have been standing outside on the cliff if Thomas had come clean about Beth Spencer (Madeline Valdez and River Davidson) in the first place, per She Knows Soaps.

 At Spencer Publications, Justin Barber (Aaron D. Spears) discussed the inquiry into Emma Barber’s (Nia Sioux) death.
 He was particularly vexed that Thomas could have something to do with his niece’s death.